smilers/windows-itpro-docs/windows/configuration/keyboard-filter/keyboardfilter-key-names.md

 ## Modifier keys

 You can use the modifier keys listed in the following table when you configure keyboard filter.
 Multiple modifiers are separated by a plus sign (+).
-You can also configure Keyboard Filter to block any modifier key even if it’s not part of a key combination.
+You can also configure Keyboard Filter to block any modifier key even if it's not part of a key combination.

 | Modifier key name | Virtual key | Description |
 | ----------------- | ----------- | ----------- |